Eldora Nuzum: Career

 Throughout her years in the journalism field, Nuzum served as a mentor for many young reporters and interviewed U.S. Senators, Governors, and U.S. Presidents, beginning with a whistlestop tour interview with President Harry S. Truman on October 16, 1949, at Grafton, West Virginia as he passed through town by train.
 She interviewed former President Truman again in 1962 at the Mountain State Forest Festival in Elkins, West Virginia.

 Her White House "Invitation Only" interview with President Jimmy Carter on December 1, 1978, is on record during an era when a small number of news representatives from various areas of the country were asked to visit the White House as part of his press program.
 She was one of a few females interviewing leaders during that era as the doors were opening to female journalists.
 That interview is recorded as part of The American Presidency Project.

 One interview published as part of "The American Presidency Project" has Nuzum stating, "Mr. President...
 I know you're cutting back on spending the next year, but the Appalachian Regional Commission Act has built roads in West Virginia, schools and hospitals.
 We feel that this is an investment, and it is very important to our people in 13 states.
 Are you planning on cutting in this direction?"
 President Carter answered, "I can't answer that question yet.
 I might say that I was Chair of the Appalachian Regional Commission when I was Governor of Georgia... it will be treated fairly."
 She also interviewed President Richard Nixon October 8, 1971 at the Mountain State Forest Festival and President George H. W. Bush at another invitational press meeting in Washington, D.C.

 Serving as an editor of a daily newspaper in the 1940s in West Virginia, during a time when women mostly aspired to society writing, was a notable accomplishment.
-Nuzum received accolades during her lifetime being recognized by numerous groups.
+Nuzum received accolades during her lifetime being recognized by numerous groups, including the West Virginia Women's Commission.